Cdsd/aspenlanetest/README.md

 <p>Open the terminal and go to the public folder PHP development enviorment</p>
 <p>Run the comand: <code>cp .env.example .env</code></p>
 <p>Go to you public folder PHP development enviorment and open the .env file, it can be opened with your word processor</p>
-<p>Remember the data that you storage, put in the correspondet variables
+<p>Remember the name of your database, add in the next variable
     <ul>
         <li>DB_DATABASE=<code>[your_database_name]</code></li>
     </ul>